dombisza/cka/README.md

 ...
 [upgrade/successful] SUCCESS!
 Your cluster was upgraded to "v1.16.9".
 Enjoy! linux@sdombi-k8s-master:~$ sudo apt install -y kubectl=1.16.9-00 >/dev/null

-WARNING: apt does not have a stable CLI interface.
-Use with caution in scripts.

 linux@sdombi-k8s-master:~$ sudo apt-mark hold kubectl kubectl set on hold. linux@sdombi-k8s-master:~$ sudo apt install kubelet=1.16.9-00